 In the above example the stroke/line weight is consistent for all icons.

-If you use effects such as shadows, gradients and gloss, make sure that these are used consistently through the icon set.
+If you use effects such as shadows, gradients and gloss, make sure that these are used consistently through the icon pack.
 This means that you should not apply different effects to each icon.
-All icons in a set should have exactly the same effect.
+All icons in a pack should have exactly the same effect.

 In the above example, the effects are inconsistent.
 Icons are using different kinds of shadows.
 Also some gradients are inconsistent.

 In the above example, the effects are consistent (both shadows and gradients).

 If you're using background shapes for your icons, make sure that all of them are having the same shape.
 Having different ones like squares, circles, triangles etc. will not look consistent an might be rejected during our review process.